IntriguedSayan/Django_Recipe_App/README.md

 ```
 cd Django_Recipe_App/Django_Recipe_App
 ```
+- ### Now create a .env file & copy the .env.example variables & add the values in the variables
 - Before doing these make sure Docker is installed and Docker desktop is running
 ```
 docker-compose build